antsh3k/codex-cv/README.md

 - The existing `codex exec` remains unchanged; a `--subagent <name>` flag may be added later if desired.

 ### Quickstart: Local Ollama Subagent Pipeline
 The `codex-subagent` shim makes it easy to exercise subagents without toggling feature flags manually.
-The following walkthrough wires up an “AI Code Review Pipeline” that runs entirely on a local Ollama instance.
+The following walkthrough wires up an "AI Code Review Pipeline" that runs entirely on a local Ollama instance.

 #### Local validation (until npm release)
 If you are testing an unpublished build from this repository, install it globally from the checkout so both entry points are available on your PATH: